zhexuphd/home/index.md

 I work in crisis communication through the lens of computational social science, studying how information and technology engage with global humanitarian crises and how public decision-making is shaped as a result.

-I am currently leading a DFG-funded computational communication research project, employing computational modeling to study the politics of humanitarian news based on a corpus of over one million texts.

 Please feel free to contact me via email or through my [university profile](https://www.ifkw.uni-muenchen.de/organisation/personen/mitarbeiter/xu_zhe/index.html).

 ## News